The Connection Between Mesothelioma and Military Families

 Military Exposure to Asbestos

 While the Navy is the largest branch of the military to see mesothelioma cases, other branches of servicemen and women are also at risk for developing the cancer.
-This is due to the fact that asbestos was used in many things used on a regular basis by the military.
+Asbestos was used in many things used on a regular basis by the military.
 Tanks, submarines, aircraft, sleeping quarters, mess halls, underground bunkers, shipyards, and many more applications put military personnel in direct and almost constant exposure to asbestos.
 This is why it is important for anyone who might have been exposed to asbestos while in the military know the symptoms and discuss testing and treatment options with their health care provider.

 Asbestos was still in use in the mid 1980’s when it came to light that the substance was causing mesothelioma as well as other serious health problems.
 It was soon discovered that mesothelioma could lie in a dormant stage for 20-40 years before manifesting as an aggressive fast spreading cancer.
 In the dormant stage early symptoms often mimicked reparatory infections, chest colds, and bronchitis which made it difficult to catch early.
 The disease is caused by exposure to asbestos and often affected military personnel and workers who installed the asbestos insulation, those living and working in the areas where it was used, and others who came into contact with the asbestos fibers through second-hand means.